harmreduction/tedi_guidelines/README.md

 # TEDI guidelines expansion for data collection and sharing

-This repository contains a YAML file with a proposed expansion schema of the [TEDI Guidelines](https://www.tedinetwork.org/guidelines/) for Drug Checking Data collection.
+The mexican project (Programa de Análisis de sustancias - **PAS**) is working together with the NGO [Deliberar](https://deliberar.org/) towards building a national early alert system with their government (**Observatorio Nacional de Drogas**).
+The Organization of American States (OAS) has entrusted Deliberar representatives to be its advisors for the development of the observatory.

-The Mexican project (Programa de Análisis de sustancias - **PAS**) is working together with the NGO [Deliberar](https://deliberar.org/) towards building an Early Alert System with the government (**Observatorio Nacional de Drogas**).
-The OEA has invited representatives from Deliberar to be their advisors for the development of the observatory.
+The development of **PAS** provides a suitable framework for developing an open source and standardized toolset for any organization offering Drug-Checking services.

-**PAS** project provides a suitable framework to develop an open source and standardized toolset for any organization offering Drug-Checking services.
+The toolset will enable an organization to be ready to collect data and will provide them with an easy way to share their data with a global early warning system (i.e. TEDI, [EMCDDA](https://www.emcdda.europa.eu/)).

-The toolset will enable an organization to be ready to collect data and will provide them with an easy way to share their data with a Global Early Warning System (i.e. TEDI, [EMCDA](https://www.emcdda.europa.eu/)).
+This repository contains a YAML file with a proposed expansion schema of the [TEDI Guidelines](https://www.tedinetwork.org/guidelines/) for Drug Checking Data collection [`tedi_schema.yaml`](https://github.com/harmreduction/tedi_guidelines/blob/main/tedi_schema.yaml).
+It's definitions will be implemented during the development and testing of the Observatory's toolset allowing for an oppen contribution to the evaluation and update of the guidelines.

 ## The general proposal includes: